-Drug costs: wastage due to use of 100 mg vial could increase drug costs At the list price, bendamustine costs \$1,250 per 100 mg.
-At the recommended dose of 100 mg/m of body surface area (BSA) for 2 days within each 28 day cycle and assuming a mean BSA of 1.9 m, the average cost per 28 day course is \$4,750 assuming no vial wastage and \$5,000 assuming no sharing of vials to prepare doses for multiple patients.
+Drug costs: wastage due to use of 100 mg vial could increase drug costs

+At the list price, bendamustine costs 1,250 per 100 mg.
+At the recommended dose, when used to treat first-line CLL, of 100 mg/m^2 of body surface area (BSA) on days 1 and 2 within each 28 day cycle and assuming a mean BSA of 1.9 m^2 , the average cost per 28 day course is 4,750 assuming no vial wastage and 5,000 assuming no sharing of vials to prepare doses for multiple patients.
+It was noted that the recommended dose of bendmustine differs depending on the indication for which it is being used.

 Chlorambucil costs \$1.35 per 2 mg tablet.
-At the recommended dose of 0.8 mg/kg for two days within each 28 days cycle and assuming a body weight of 70 kg, the average cost per 28 day course is \$75.87. pERC noted that bendamustine is currently available in two vial sizes, 25 mg and 100 mg vials. pERC discussed estimates of the cost of bendamustine and considered that if 25 mg vials were not available, drug wastage would increase, leading to substantially greater drug costs associated with bendamustine.
+At the recommended dose of 0.8 mg/kg for two days within each 28 days cycle and assuming a body weight of 70 kg, the average cost per 28 day course is \$75.87.

+pERC noted that bendamustine is currently available in two vial sizes, 25 mg and 100 mg vials. pERC discussed estimates of the cost of bendamustine and considered that if 25 mg vials were not available, drug wastage would increase, leading to substantially greater drug costs associated with bendamustine.

 Cost-effectiveness estimates: fundamental flaws, unable to estimate cost effectiveness pERC deliberated upon the cost-effectiveness of bendamustine and discussed the Economic Guidance Panel's (EGP) critique of the manufacturer's submitted economic evaluation in the first-line setting. pERC noted that, despite improvements made by the manufacturer, fundamental flaws remained in the manufacturer's submitted model that could not be corrected by the EGP.
-This reduced the EGP's confidence in the cost-effectiveness estimates produced by the model, which could not be validated in the absence of the individual patient level data from the clinical study. pERC discussed various estimates of cost-effectiveness for bendamustine in first-line CLL, including the EGP's, the manufacturer's and other cost-effectiveness estimates in the public domain.
+This reduced the EGP's confidence in the cost-effectiveness estimates produced by the model, which could not be validated in the absence of the individual patient level data from the clinical study.

+pERC discussed various estimates of cost-effectiveness for bendamustine in first-line CLL, including the EGP's, the manufacturer's and other cost-effectiveness estimates in the public domain.
 As pCODR did not have full access to these other economic models and analyses reported partially in the public domain, the EGP could only provide a critique of the economic model that was submitted to pCODR. pERC considered that the most reliable estimates were those provided by the EGP. pERC noted that due to the uncertainty in the submitted economic model, the EGP was only able to provide a point estimate and could not confidently provide a range of incremental cost-effectiveness ratios, pERC discussed that the EGP's point estimate of \$98,321 per quality adjusted life year is already a high value and that there is also uncertainty in determining the range of estimates, pERC discussed a number of biases identified by the EGP that could increase the cost-effectiveness estimates such as the exclusion of patients who experienced toxicities in the clinical study from the survival analysis.
 Due to the limitations of the submitted model, however, and the lack of individual patient-level clinical trial data, the EGP could not explore these biases and their impact on cost-effectiveness any further.
 Based on these considerations, pERC considered that an estimate based on more complete evidence would very likely be higher than \$98,321 per quality adjusted life year.
 Therefore, because of the uncertainty in the information available to them, pERC concluded that bendamustine is not cost-effective at the submitted price.
-ADOPTION FEASIBILITY Considerations for implementation and budget impact: drug wastage could increase costs Wastage was identified as a possible barrier to implementation of a funding recommendation. pERC noted that it would be important that 25 mg vials of bendamustine be available, otherwise substantial drug wastage could occur with bendamustine, which could also increase the budget impact.